mhluska/poker-tracker/README.md

 ### Commands

-- Start Session
+#### Start Session

 Creates a poker session with the current time prefilled.
 Asks for the casino name, stake, max buyin and max players.
 Max buyin and max players are prefilled if entered previously.
 The URL is updated and session data is stored in localStorage so the page can be refreshed.

-- Rebuy
+#### Rebuy

 Asks for the amount to rebuy.
 Has a button for rebuying the maximum automatically.

-- End Session
+#### End Session

 Asks for cash out amount and prefills the end time with the current time.
 Asks for the admin password which can be saved in a cookie for reuse later.
-A simple form submit request is sent to simple backend service which adds a row to the sheet after authenticating.
+A simple form submit request is sent to a backend service which adds a row to the sheet after authenticating.

-### TODO
+### Todo

+- Dropdown for selecting casinos
+- Rerender on route change
+- Input focus
+- Password cookie
+- TypeScript config file with strict mode
+- Modules?
 - Add assets (og:image, favicon.icom, icon.svg, site.webmanifest, icon.png)
 - Add opt-in notifications for when the session should be ended (x hours later)